IPhone SE (2nd generation): Camera

 The iPhone SE has a rear 12 MP camera with a single lens, similar to the single lens camera system of the iPhone 8, capable of recording 4K video (at 24, 25, 30, or 60 fps), 1080p HD video (at 30, 25 or 60 fps), or 720p HD video (at 30 fps).
 The camera has an aperture of ƒ/1.8, autofocus, optical image stabilization, and a quad-LED True Tone flash.
 The phone can also take panoramas up to 63 MP, and shoot photos in burst mode.
 The front camera is 7 MP with an aperture of f/2.2 and autofocus, capable of shooting 1080p HD video at 30 fps.
 The camera interface adopts "QuickTake" from the 11 and 11 Pro, which allows the user to long-press the shutter button to take a video.
 The burst function can now be accessed by swiping the shutter button to the left.

 The new image signal processor and neural engine of the SE support several camera functions not supported on the iPhone 8.
 Like the 11 and 11 Pro, the rear camera supports next-generation Smart HDR.
 The rear camera also supports extended dynamic range video up to 30 fps, stereo recording and cinematic video stabilization.
 Both the front and rear cameras of the iPhone SE support Portrait mode and Portrait Lighting.
 Like the 11 and 11 Pro, Portrait mode has depth control and an advanced bokeh effect (blurring effect of the out-of-focus background around the portrait).
 However, the usage of older sensor hardware results in some limitations—the iPhone SE does not support the Night Mode or Deep Fusion features of the iPhone 11 and 11 Pro.
 The SE's implementation of Portrait mode only natively supports images of humans, as the hardware does not produce depth maps through the use of focus pixels and instead relies on software-based machine learning.

 Software

 The iPhone SE was originally supplied with iOS 13.4, supporting Apple Pay and the Apple Card. iOS 13.4.1, an update fixing bugs related to Bluetooth and FaceTime, was released on April 23, 2020 (a day prior to the device's official release), making it a day-one software update.

-The iPhone SE has received updates to every version of iOS since, including the latest version, iOS 26, released in 2025.
+The iPhone SE has received updates to every version of iOS since, including the latest version, iOS 26, released in 2025, and the upcoming iOS 27, making it one of the longest supported iPhones ever.

+Reception

+Critical reviews

+TechRadar praised the second-generation iPhone SE in their review for its light frame, performance, and price, but criticized its battery life, outdated screen technology, and the absence of a headphone jack.

+GIGA.de similarly praised the phone's high performance, compact build and features while criticizing its small display, camera, and battery life.